 He also serves as Co-Founder and Advisory Partner of NGP Energy Capital Management where he assists with the strategic direction of the firm.
 NGP is a premier private equity investment franchise in the natural resources industry managing over $15.8 billion of cumulative committed capital since inception in 1988.
 Through 2015, Mr. Hersh served as NGP’s Chief Executive Officer.
 From 1988 through 2015, under his leadership, NGP invested over $10 billion and achieved a 28-year gross IRR of 30% (net IRR of 19%), making it one of the nation’s leading investment firms during that period.

-Mr. Hersh and his wife, Julie reside in Dallas, Texas and have two college-age children who both attend Northwestern University.
+Mr. Hersh and his wife, Julie reside in Dallas, Texas.

 Related Articles and Resources

 Restoring Trust in Business: One Company at a Time

 Trust in American business has declined but the benefits of a free-market system continue to flourish.
 The responsibility to rebuild trust lies not with business as an industry, but on the individual business owners who participate in the free market.

 To Move Forward, Let’s Not Lose Sight of the Customer

 Candidates and representatives in a responsive government must listen to the priorities of the people rather than hold to party dogma -- or risk backlash.